EU Justice Commissioner held 'constructive' talks with Facebook's Sandberg

 BRUSSELS (Reuters) - European Union Justice Commissioner Vera Jourova said she had a “constructive and open discussion” with Facebook Chief Operating Officer Sheryl Sandberg about the Cambridge Analytica scandal on Thursday.

-The call lasted around half an hour and Jourova said the EU would closely monitor Facebook’s implementation of a strict new EU data protection law.
+The call lasted around half an hour and Jourova said the EU would closely monitor Facebook’s implementation of a strict new EU data protection law which enters into force on May 25.

 “Of my particular concern is the information to European citizens affected by the scandal.
 I was told that Facebook has started to inform people this week,” Jourova said after the call.

+Jourova said Facebook CEO Mark Zuckerberg should accept the invitation to speak before the European Parliament.

+Zuckerberg was questioned for 10 by U.S. lawmakers over the last two days on Facebook’s handling of user data.

-Reporting by Julia Fioretti; Editing by Robin Pomeroy
+Reporting by Julia Fioretti; Editing by Robin Pomeroy and Jane Merriman